Key Takeaways

 Introduction to Siemens' Digital Solutions

-Siemens is set to present its latest digital solutions for water, wastewater, and waste management at IFAT 2026, the trade fair for environmental technologies.
-The company's offerings are designed to help municipal and industrial operators address tighter environmental requirements, cost constraints, and workforce shortages through data-driven monitoring and control.
+Siemens is set to present its latest digital solutions for water, wastewater, and waste management at IFAT 2026, a leading trade fair for environmental technologies.
+The company's offerings are designed to help municipal and industrial operators address the challenges of tighter environmental requirements, cost constraints, and workforce shortages.

 Software for Water and Wastewater Operations